AndrewC101/PokemonTrueRed/README.md

 # Wild Pokemon Changes
 - On Route 1 in addition to the classic Pidgey and Rattata there is also - Poliwag, Bellsprout, Vulpix
-- Route 22 has in addition on Spearow, Nidoran also Pikachu and Meowth
+- Route 22 has in addition to Spearow and Nidoran also Poliwag, Bellsprout, Vulpix, Pikachu and Meowth
 - There are earlier evolution stones to allow the player to make the most of these Pokemon
   - Leaf stone in Viridian Forest
   - 2 moon stones in Mt.Moon